hybridgroup/gocv/README.md

 ### Installation

-You can install OpenCV 4.0.0 using Homebrew:
+You can install OpenCV 4.0.0 using Homebrew.

-	brew install opencv

-If you already have an earlier version of OpenCV installed, you should probably upgrade it to the latest version, instead of installing:
+If you already have an earlier version of OpenCV (3.4.x) installed, you should probably remove it before installing the new version:

-	brew upgrade opencv
+	brew uninstall opencv

+You can then install OpenCV 4.0.0:

+	brew install hybridgroup/tools/opencv

+This new Homebrew recipe will install only OpenCV 4.0.0 without all of the Python dependencies.

 ### pkgconfig Installation
 pkg-config is used to determine the correct flags for compiling and linking OpenCV.